 In the Monteverde catacombs, masonry tombs rose on top of the soil and, in many cases, above trough-graves that were mainly in the floors of the "grottoes," "recesses," and chambers.
 Muller considered them to be later burials, apparently not in use until interment had all but ceased in the site.
 Two kinds of built tomb were used in the Monteverde catacombs.
 One was a tuff and lime-mortar masonry chest, covered by slabs In this type of tomb, the catacomb floor enclosed by the walls of the chest might serve as its bottom; the masonry walls and bottom could be plastered smoothly inside and out so that the chest somewhat resembled a sculpted stone sarcophagus.
 Slabs with pagan or Jewish inscriptions have been found used as bottoms and covers for some of these tombs, but even in this context it is difficult to determine whether they were intrusive, were dispersed epitaphs, or were recycled from other burials, as was often the case in catacombs in Rome (47).
 Muller noted that even though the coffins in masonry, which were generally covered with roof tiles, were found in the grottoes near the entrance, they had placed there over an extended period of time (48).

-A second type of masonry tomb in the Monteverde catacombs consisted o a number of superimposed sarcofagi murati (walled tombs).
+A second type of masonry tomb in the Monteverde catacombs consisted o a number of superimposed sarcofagi murati ("walled tombs").
 The base of the upper tomb was the cover of the lower grave.
 The grottoes and annexes were found in many places crowded with piers of these superimposed burials, in one case, even reaching to the ceiling of one of the oldest grottoes (49).
 The tufaceous walls of recesses and rooms thus could be directly incorporated as the walls for these structures.
 By burrowing into the tuff, and adding interior partitions, tomb builders could extend the sarcofagi murati to receive more than one adult body.
 Muller found that children's loculi more often than not contained multiple burials.
 The state of preservation of the structures was so poor, however, that Muller was unable to determine whether the bodies were "separated by means of slabs or thin walls (of masonry)."

 Similar chest-like or marble-revetted masonry tombs were reported on the landing of the entrance stairway of the Villa Torlonia catacomb (50).
 In the upper Torlonia catacomb, masonry tombs were also added to arcosolia that had been built with higher niches to accommodate extra tombs (51).

-In the small Jewish catacomb on the via Labicana (now the via Casilina), archaeologist Orazio Marucchi found masonry tombs in several chambers and in two short lateral corridors.
+In the small Jewish catacomb on the second mile of the via Labicana (now the via Casilina), archaeologist Orazio Marucchi found masonry tombs in several chambers and in two short lateral corridors.
 He referred to them as the "sepolcri in costruzioni".
 The two blind corridors, along with three others, perhaps served as hybrid gallery/chambers, used as modest burial crypts for several people who were related or otherwise associated (52).

-A singular form of burial was found near the stairway to the lower level of the Monteverde cemetery.
+An allegedly singular form of burial was found near the stairway to the lower level of the Monteverde cemetery.
 Muller describes it as an earth mound "covered with a layer of grey lime" and "fashioned like the flat chest for the dead" in contemporary use in Italy, but in the shape of a trapezoid instead of a rectangle (53).